Federal Student Financial Aid for College

-Grants are financial aid that you don’t have to repay.
-Generally, you must be an undergraduate student, and the amount you receive depends on your need, cost of attendance, and enrollment status (full time or part time).
-The maximum amount a student can receive in Federal Pell Grant money for the 2012-2013 award year (July 1, 2013, to June 30, 2014) is $5,635.
+- Grants: Grants are financial aid that you do not have to repay.
+Most grants are for undergraduate students.
+The amount you receive depends on financial need, cost of attendance, and enrollment status (either part or full time).
+The maximum amount per student given by Federal Pell grants for the 2012-2013 school year was $5,635.
 Federal Supplemental Educational Opportunity Grants (FSEOGs) range from $100 to $4,000.

 Who gets Federal Student Aid?

-How do you apply for Federal Student Aid?
-Follow these three steps:
+To apply for Federal Student Aid, follow these three steps:

 1. Complete the Free Application for Federal Student Aid (FAFSA)

-- For FAFSA on the Web, you can go to www.fafsa.ed.gov (or to www.studentaid.ed.gov and get general student aid information as well).
+- For FAFSA on the Web, go to www.fafsa.ed.gov To get general student aid information, go to www.studentaid.ed.gov

-Schools and states often set deadlines early in the calendar year.
-These must be met to receive certain types of funds.
-Apply as early as you can.
-You don’t want to miss out on any source of aid!
+Schools and states set deadlines early in the calendar year.
+These must be met to receive state funding.
+Apply early so you don’t miss out on financial opportunities.

 2. Review your Student Aid Report (SAR)

-Based on whether you have submitted a paper or an electronic FAFSA, the Department of Education will send you either a paper SAR or an electronic SAR via the Internet.
-The SAR confirms the information reported on your FAFSA and will contain your Expected Family Contribution (EFC).
-The EFC is a measure of your family’s financial strength and is used to determine your eligibility for federal student aid.
-To receive your aid, you must have a complete and correct SAR.
+The Department of Education will send your SAR either in hardcopy or online depending on how you sent in your FAFSA.
+The SAR confirms the information reported on your FAFSA and contains your Expected Family Contribution (EFC).
+The EFC is used determine your eligibility for federal student aid.
+To receive aid, your SAR must be complete and correct.

-Speak with the financial aid office staff at the school(s) you’re interested in attending.
-Make sure they have all the information they need to determine your eligibility.
-The financial aid administrator will review your SAR, and if you’re eligible, will prepare a letter outlining the amount of aid (from all sources) the school will offer you
+Talk to the financial aid staff at the school(s) you’re interested in attending.
+Be sure to submit all of your information.
+The financial aid administrator will review your SAR, and if you are eligible, will prepare a letter outlining your financial aid package.

 Federal Student Aid Summary